abra-code/replay/README.md

     raw       Bool value to indicate whether environment variables should be expanded or not in content text.
               Default value is "false", meaning that environment variables are expanded.
-              Pass "true" if you want to write a script with some ${VARIABLE} usage directory   New directory path.
+              Pass "true" if you want to write a script with some ${VARIABLE} usage blob      Base64-encoded binary content.
+Mutually exclusive with "content".
+              When present, the decoded bytes are written as-is (no environment variable expansion). directory   New directory path.
 All directories leading to the deepest one are created if they don't exist. delete      Delete a file or directory (with its content).
               CAUTION: There is no warning or user confirmation requested before deletion. items     Array of item paths to delete (files or directories with their content).
-              Item path(s) are invalidated by "delete" so they are marked as exclusive in concurrent execution. execute     Run an executable as a child process. tool      Full path to a tool to execute. arguments   Array of arguments to pass to the tool (optional).
+              Item path(s) are invalidated by "delete" so they are marked as exclusive in concurrent execution. read        Read one or more files and print their contents to stdout. items     Array of file paths to read.
+              Valid UTF-8 files are printed as:    [text:path]<newline><content><newline>
+              Binary (non-UTF-8) files are printed as: [blob:path]<newline><base64><newline>
+  list        List the immediate children of a directory.
+    directory   Path to the directory to list.
+              Output format: [list:path]<newline> followed by one entry per line:
+              [FILE] name  or  [DIR] name, sorted alphabetically. tree        Recursively list directory contents as JSON. directory   Path to the root directory.
+    depth     Maximum recursion depth (default 5).
+Set to 0 to get only the root node.
+              Output format: [tree:path]<newline><json><newline>
+              JSON schema: {"name": str, "type": "directory"|"file",
+                            "children": [...]}  (children present only for directories) info        Return metadata for a file or directory path. path      Path to query.
+              Output format: [info:path]<newline><json><newline>
+              JSON schema: {"path": str, "type": "file"|"directory"|"symlink",
+                            "size": int, "modified": float (unix timestamp)}
+  glob        Search for files matching glob patterns under a root directory.
+    root      Root directory to search from.
+    glob      Array of glob patterns relative to root (e.g. "**/*.swift").
+              Patterns starting with "!" are exclusions and remove matches from the result. exclude   Array of paths or patterns to exclude from traversal (optional). max       Maximum number of results to return (optional, default unlimited).
+              Output format: one absolute file path per line, preceded by [glob] header. edit        Search-and-replace text or regex patterns in one or more files.
+Written atomically. items     Array of file paths and/or glob patterns (required).
+Each entry is independent: concrete paths each produce their own task (may run in parallel);
+              glob patterns each produce one task that expands and edits all matches at runtime.
+              Error if a glob pattern matches no files. edits     Array of edit operations applied in order, each a dict with: oldText   Text or pattern to search for (required). newText   Replacement text.
+In regex mode \\1..\\9 are back-references.
+Default "" (delete). limit     Max replacements per operation.
+Default 1.
+Set to 0 for unlimited. regex     Bool.
+Treat oldText as a POSIX ERE regex pattern.
+Default false. case-insensitive   Bool.
+Case-insensitive matching for literal and regex modes.
+Default false. dry-run   Bool.
+Show the edit plan without writing the file.
+Default false.
+              In dry-run mode output is: [edit-dry-run:path]<newline> followed by one line per
+              operation: "oldText" -> "newText" (limit=N [regex])
+  execute     Run an executable as a child process.
+    tool      Full path to a tool to execute. arguments   Array of arguments to pass to the tool (optional).